 As movement director and choreographer she has worked with various companies including Opera Circus, Palace Opera, European Chamber Opera, English Touring Opera, Floral Opera and Abbey Opera.
 For Birkbeck Opera, she created work for semi-staged concerts and fully-staged performances in collaboration with directors Mike Ashman, Stuart Barker, Nina Brazier, Caroline Gawn, Richard Gregson, Seb Harcombe, Mark Hathaway, Tom Hawkes, Tim Hopkins, Michael Hunt, Shirley Keane, Michael Moxham, John Ramster, Steven Stead and Andrew Wickes.

-Alongside director Michael Moxham she co-directed and created the movement for composer Bushra El-Turk's and librettist Eleanor Knight's new opera 'Silk Moth'.
+Alongside director Michael Moxham she co-directed and created the movement for 'Silk Moth', composer Bushra El-Turk's and librettist Eleanor Knight, 20th Century Theatre.

-Maria directed and choreographed the highly acclaimed new movement-based opera 'Woman at Point Zero', devised in collaboration with composer Bushra El-Turk, librettist, playwright and poet Sabrina Mahfouz, singer Merit Stephanos and the musicians of Ensemble Zar.
-Supported mainly by the Royal Opera House, Covent Garden, Shubbak Festival and Snape Maltings.
+Maria directed and choreographed the highly acclaimed movement-based opera 'Woman at Point Zero', performed as a work in progress at LSO St. Luke's.
+Devised in collaboration with composer Bushra El-Turk, librettist, playwright and poet Sabrina Mahfouz, singer Merit Stephanos with Ensemble Zar and supported by the Royal Opera House, Covent Garden, Arts Council England, Shubbak Festival and Snape Maltings.

 Two movement-based operas have been written for her, firstly the acclaimed 'El Tigre' by BAFTA award-winning composer Ben Bartlett, directed/choreographed by Caroline Pope, and 'The Conference of the Birds' by Dirk Campbell, directed/choreographed by Darlene Stevens, both pieces led by conductor Charles Hazelwood with the EOS orchestra.